testxio/testx/README.md

 The keyword is and action or a check (or both, can be anything really).
 The arguments consist of a name and a value.
 Both the name and the value can be literals, context references or object keys.

-In MS Excel a test looks something like that (taken from the sample project):
+In MS Excel a test looks something like that (taken from the sample project, ignore header row):

 <table>
 		<tr> <td></td> <td>url</td> </tr>